-Visitors to campus Monday through Friday (including holidays) may purchase a daily parking permit or park at the parking garage, Visitors Paid Lot or at a parking meter.
+Visitors to campus Monday through Friday (including holidays) may purchase a daily parking permit or park at the parking garage, Visitor Paid Lot or at a parking meter.
 Daily parking permits for the surface lots are available for $6 per day.
 Parking from 5 p.m.
 Friday until midnight Sunday is free.

 Parking permits may be purchased at the Information Booth at the main entrance to the University and also at the Parking Services Office, room G-8 of the Couper Administration Building, from 9 a.m. to 4 p.m., Monday through Friday, or at the New York State University Police, room G-35 of the Couper Administration Building, 24 hours daily when Parking Services is closed.

-Hourly parking is available at the Visitors' Paid Lot across from Bartle Library and in the parking garage behind the Couper Administration Building.
+Hourly parking is available at the Visitor Paid Lot across from Bartle Library and in the parking garage behind the Couper Administration Building.
 Rates are $1 per hour with a maximum rate of $6 per day.

 All students are required to register their vehicles with the Parking Services Office and purchase a parking permit at the time of academic registration or within 48 hours of acquiring the vehicle.

-Freshmen (first-year resident, non-transfer, matriculated freshman who has completed less than 24 academic credits completed at Binghamton University) residing in University residence halls are not permitted to register or park a vehicle on campus including in the parking garage, Visitors' Paid Lot or at parking meters.
+Freshmen (first-year resident, non-transfer, matriculated freshman who has completed less than 24 academic credits completed at Binghamton University) residing in University residence halls are not permitted to register or park a vehicle on campus including in the parking garage, Visitor Paid Lot or at parking meters.
 Freshmen who reside off campus may register a vehicle on campus and purchase a parking permit.
 (College credits earned while in high school are not accepted when determining parking eligibility.)

 Resident freshmen who park a car on campus without permission from the Parking Services Office and upperclassmen who purchase a parking permit for a resident freshman (or attempt to do so) will be fined and/or face campus judicial action.